fishi0x01/fishi0x01.github.io/_posts/2019-01-06-Jenkins-As-Code-Part-1.md

 Those groovy scripts are also known as pipeline-as-code - an approach also known from cloud CIs like Travis or CircleCI.

 #### Configuration Script
-A configuration script is a groovy script, which interacts with the Jenkins eco-system to configure Jenkins and its plugins.
+A configuration script is a system groovy script, which interacts with the Jenkins eco-system to configure Jenkins and its plugins.

+#### CasC
+\[C\]onfiguration \[as\] [C]ode refers to the [Configuration-as-Code Plugin][casc-plugin].
+Rather than writing configuration scripts, this plugin allows to define your configuration in a simple .yaml syntax.

 #### JobDSL Script
 A jobDSL script is a groovy script which programmatically describes job interfaces.